decentralized-identity/universal-resolver/README.md

 ### Information

-This is a work-in-progress Java implementation of a Universal Resolver (aka Community Resolver) to be used for a decentralized naming system.
-It includes core resolution logic, a web API, a client library, and drivers for the **did:sov**, **did:btcr**, and **did:stack** methods.
+This is a work-in-progress Java implementation of a Universal Resolver (aka Community Resolver) to be used for decentralized identifier systems.
+It includes core resolution logic, a web API, and a client library.

 See the [specifications](https://github.com/decentralized-identity/universal-resolver/blob/master/docs/api-documentation.md) for more information.